sublinks/sublinks-frontend/README.md

 ### Docker

-A Docker Compose configuration is made available.
+A Docker Compose configuration is made available via a git submodule.
 This provides an environment which contains a real connection to the Sublinks API and other services.
 As close to a production-like environment we can test and develop towards locally.

+#### Setup

-To use this Docker setup you first need to authenticate towards GitHub's container registry(GHCR).
-Please follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) to create an access token and authenticate before running the below command.
+To use this Docker setup you first need to complete a few steps:

+- Authenticate towards GitHub's container registry(GHCR)
+  - Please follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) to create an access token and authenticate before running the below command.
-**Run Docker services**
+- Run `git submodule update --init --recursive` to pull down all submodules

+#### Run

 ```sh
   npm run dev:docker
 ```